A Hierarchical Sharded Blockchain Balancing Performance and Availability: Introduction

 \section{Introduction}

 Blockchain networks support decentralization, transparency, and immutability to manage critical data.
 However, as the number of network members and transaction-issuing users increases, it faces a scalability problem in efficiently handling a large volume of transactions.
 Sharding-based parallelism \cite{SharPer, Saguaro, Ziziphus, AHL, Monoxide, BrokerChain, kokoris2018omniledger, rapidchain, SharDag,Benzene,HieraChain,FSBlockchain, Hiba,GriDB, Monoxide, Chainspace, Meepo, MeepoJournal, PShard, OHIE, dylochain} offers a promising solution by partitioning the blockchain to process transactions concurrently.
 Two primary schemes exist: availability-favored and performance-favored sharding.
-Availability-favored sharding \cite{Meepo,MeepoJournal,PShard,OHIE} replicates a full copy of shards (i.e., collocated) across every server, allowing parallel consensus among corresponding shards, ensuring data availability when a certain group of servers fails.
-Performance-favored sharding \cite{SharPer, Saguaro, Ziziphus, AHL, Monoxide, BrokerChain, kokoris2018omniledger, rapidchain, SharDag,Benzene,HieraChain,FSBlockchain} replicates a single copy of a shard (i.e., isolated) to a disjoint group of servers, obviously enhancing performance by reducing storage, networking, and consensus overhead within each server.
+Availability-favored sharding \cite{Meepo,MeepoJournal,PShard,OHIE} replicates a full copy of shards (i.e., collocated) across every server, allowing parallel consensus among corresponding shards, ensuring data availability and efficient cross-shard transaction executions.
+Performance-favored sharding \cite{SharPer, Saguaro, Ziziphus, AHL, Monoxide, BrokerChain, kokoris2018omniledger, rapidchain, SharDag,Benzene,HieraChain,FSBlockchain} replicates a single copy of a shard (i.e., isolated) to a disjoint group of servers, enhancing performance by reducing storage, networking, and consensus overhead within each server.

 However, the availability-favored sharding suffers from limited scalability because it requires all servers to hold a complete copy of the shards.
 This significantly burdens each member as the number of members and shards increases.
-Meanwhile, performance-favored sharding may pose risks to data availability because it inherently replicates data to fewer servers; For instance, certain disastrous scenarios—such as a single point of management failure caused by bad software updates \cite{BadSoftwareUpdate}, region-wide earthquakes \cite{EarthquakeBasestation}, and data center fire \cite{PangyoDataCenterFire}—can lead to data unavailability in a certain group of servers holding a specific shard.
+Meanwhile, performance-favored sharding may pose risks to data availability because it inherently replicates data to fewer servers, which means that compared to replicating data across all servers, the availability of the entire system data can be severely compromised even if only a few servers fail.
 These constraints considerably hinder the practical use of sharded blockchains in real-world business operations.
 Thus, it is desirable to motivate the need for a balanced approach where the previous two approaches are combined to find a sweet spot between availability and performance.
-We depict those sharding schemes in Fig. \ref{pylochain_fig:sharding_schemes}

 A hierarchical blockchain architecture with sharding zones presents an effective way to realize this balanced approach.
 By organizing the network into hierarchical sharded zones, each full member, which participates representatively in cross-zone communication, manages the higher-level main chain (i.e., a full copy of all shards).
 Meanwhile, local members within each zone manage the lower-level local chain (i.e., a single shard).
 This architecture ensures data availability even if a specific shard fails, while still benefiting from performance advantages of sharding-based parallelism.
 Additionally, a hierarchical sharded blockchain can efficiently process cross-shard transactions by exploiting collocated shards within full members.